 Medical Assistant is a two-semester program that is available at the Ashland, New Richmond, Rice Lake and Superior campuses.

-As a Medical Assistant student at WITC, you all have access to instructors that have many years of clinical and laboratory experience.
+As a Medical Assistant student at WITC, you all have access to instructors who have many years of clinical and laboratory experience.

 As a Medical Assistant student at WITC, you will have the opportunity to earn a Patient Service Specialist Certificate along or separate with the Medical Assistant diploma.

 Medical assistants perform a variety of administrative, laboratory and clinical duties on the job.
 Responsibilities include patient care, lab tests and administrative record keeping.